-We do not currently intend to list our Common Stock on any securities exchange and do not expect a public market for them to develop in the foreseeable future.
-Therefore, stockholders should not expect to be able to sell their Common Stock promptly or at a desired price.
+We do not currently intend to list our shares of common stock on any securities exchange and we do not expect a public market for them to develop in the foreseeable future.
+Therefore, stockholders should not expect to be able to sell their shares of common stock promptly or at a desired price.
 To provide our stockholders with limited liquidity, we may, in the absolute discretion of our Board of Directors, conduct an annual tender offer.
-Our tenders for Common Stock, if any, would be conducted on such terms as may be determined by our Board of Directors and in accordance with the requirements of applicable law, including Section 23(c) of the 1940 Act and Regulation M under the Exchange Act.
-No tender offers have been commenced.
+Our tenders for shares of common stock, if any, would be conducted on such terms as may be determined by our Board of Directors and in accordance with the requirements of applicable law, including Section 23(c) of the 1940 Act and Regulation M under the Exchange Act.
+No tender offers have been commenced and we do not currently intend to conduct any tender offers.